 Jennum previously administered all of the programs within the Exercise Science/Wellness Center and Community Education Strength and Conditioning programs.

 Jennum currently serves as the President of the National Central Football Conference, numerous statewide and regional committees for the California Community College Athletic Association (CCCAA).
 He was formerly the State Track and Field Management Council Representative for six years.
-He also serves as the South Coast Conference Men's Basketball Administrative Representative and has previously served as the South Coast Conference Men's and Women's Golf, Cross Country and Track Management Representative.
-Jennum was also recently elected to the Executive Committee for the National Association of Two-Year College Athletics Administrators.
+He also serves as the South Coast Conference Men's & Women's Swimming Administrative Representative and has previously served as the South Coast Conference Men's and Women's Basketball, Men's and Women's Golf, Cross Country and Track Management Representative.
+Jennum was also recently elected to the Executive Committee for the National Association of Two-Year College Athletics Administrators (NATYCAA).

 At Mt.
 SAC, Jennum taught various theory and activity courses and has served as an Assistant Volleyball Coach for the Men’s Volleyball Program.